 Whether that matters or not is a different discussion entirely and up to personal preference.

-My p4 is 16.4kg but I can climb anything on it and keep up with my riding buddies until the fun part, reality is it's not a good bike for flat mellow trails, it needs more muscle to get it up to speed in undulating trails but that's not why I got it in the first place, I just enjoy the flat trails as a part of my work out regime but I cannot think riding a different bike for the type of riding I like
+My p4 is 16.4kg but I can climb anything on it and keep up with my riding buddies until the fun part, reality is it's not a good bike for flat mellow trails, it needs more muscle to get it up to speed in undulating trails but that's not why I got it in the first place, I just enjoy the flat trails as a part of my work out regime Smile but I cannot think riding a different bike for the type of riding I like

 That Last Tarvo is very light!
 Be interesting to see how stiff and durable it will be, its strong money too!